ivan-tkatchev/tab/docs/README.html.md

 Usage:
 `exp Number -> Real`

+explode {: #fn_explode}
+: Makes a sequence of sequences from a plain sequence: given an input sequence, returns that sequence for every element in it.
+(See the examples page for a clearer explanation.)
+Usage:
+`explode Seq[a] -> Seq[Seq[a]]`

 file {: #fn_file}
 : Opens a file and returns the lines in the file as a sequence of strings.
 (This allows a `tab` expression to process several files instead of just one.)
 Usage:
 `file String -> Seq[String]`

 filter {: #fn_filter}
 : Filters a sequence by returning an equivalent sequence but with certain elements removed.
 The input sequence must be a tuple where the first element is an integer; elements where this first elelemt is equal to 0 will be removed from the output sequence.
+See also: [[while]].
 Usage:
 `filter Seq[(Integer,a...) -> Seq[(a...)]`